Lewsiafat/AICodeReviewCLI/README.md

 # AI Code Review CLI

 This is a powerful Command Line Interface (CLI) tool designed to automate and enhance your code review process using Artificial Intelligence.
-It integrates seamlessly with Git repositories and leverages Google Gemini's capabilities to provide insightful feedback on your code changes.
+It works seamlessly with both **Git repositories** (reviewing commits) and **local directories** (reviewing files), leveraging Google Gemini's capabilities to provide insightful feedback on your code.

 ## Features

-*   **Interactive Interface**: A user-friendly, menu-driven interface guides you through the review process.
+*   **Interactive Interface**: A user-friendly, menu-driven interface guides you through the entire review process.
-*   **Git Integration**: Automatically detects Git repositories, fetches branches, and lists recent commits for easy selection.
-*   **Flexible Review Modes**:
+*   **Dual Review Modes**: Choose the mode that fits your needs:
+    *   **Git Mode**: Analyzes code changes based on Git history.
+Perfect for reviewing feature branches or individual commits.
-    *   **Cumulative Diff Review**: Review all changes within a specified range of commits (e.g., a feature branch).
+        *   *Cumulative Diff Review*: Review all changes within a specified range of commits.
-    *   **Individual Commit Review**: Get separate AI feedback for multiple selected individual commits, combined into a single comprehensive report.
+        *   *Individual Commit Review*: Get separate AI feedback for multiple selected commits in one report.
+    *   **Folder Mode**: Directly reviews files and folders from your local filesystem.
+Ideal for projects not under version control or for getting feedback on uncommitted code.
+        *   *Hierarchical Selection*: An interactive file explorer lets you navigate your project, select multiple files, or add entire folders for review.
-*   **AI-Powered Feedback**: Utilizes Google Gemini to analyze code differences and provide suggestions, identify potential bugs, and highlight style violations.
+*   **AI-Powered Feedback**: Utilizes Google Gemini to analyze code and provide suggestions, identify potential bugs, and highlight style violations.
+*   **Configurable & Customizable**:
-*   **Configurable AI Model**: Easily select and manage the Gemini model used for reviews.
+    *   Easily select the Gemini model for reviews.
-*   **Customizable Prompts**: Tailor the AI's review instructions by modifying simple Markdown files.
+    *   Tailor the AI's review instructions by modifying simple Markdown files in the `prompts/` directory.
-*   **Organized Output**: Saves review reports as Markdown files in a dedicated `results/` directory, with clear, timestamped, and model-named filenames.
+*   **Organized Output**: Saves review reports as Markdown files in a dedicated `results/` directory, with clear, timestamped filenames.
+*   **Efficiency & Control**:
-*   **Empty Diff Check**: Automatically detects and skips commits with no actual code changes during individual commit review, preventing unnecessary AI API calls.
+    *   *Empty Diff Check*: Automatically skips commits with no code changes to save time and API calls.
-*   **Debug Mode**: Provides a `--debug` option to simulate AI reviews by printing diffs and prompts without making actual API calls, useful for development and cost management.
+    *   *Debug Mode*: A `--debug` option lets you see the exact data sent to the AI without making an API call, useful for development and prompt engineering.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your system:

-*   **Git**: Version control system. ([Download Git](https://git-scm.com/downloads))
 *   **Python**: Version 3.9 or higher. ([Download Python](https://www.python.org/downloads/))
 *   **uv**: A fast Python package installer and resolver. ([Install uv](https://astral.sh/uv/install.sh))
+*   **Git**: Required for using the Git-based review mode. ([Download Git](https://git-scm.com/downloads))

 ## Setup & Installation